 With Tauranga’s unprecedented growth, we as a community are increasingly aware of the importance of sustaining the health of our natural systems, and we are eager to protect them.
-In parallel, our aspiration as Council is for Tauranga to be an internationally competitive city that delivers a higher standard of living for all.
 Our environment is the foundation of our city, the pride of our community and a key asset that attracts people to Tauranga to live, do business and play.

 It is the right time for us, council, tangata whenua, strategic partners and community, to review the state of our environment and create a city-wide environment strategy.

 The strategy will aim to ensure that Tauranga grows in a way that protects and enhances our natural resources, demonstrating kaitiakitanga (guardianship) over our environment.
 By doing so, we strive to maintain and improve the quality of the natural environment, and therefore the quality of life for residents and visitors.
 Once developed, the strategy will provide guidance for Tauranga City Council’s work.

 We will explore the following areas as core components of our environmental system: atmosphere and climate, air quality, freshwater, marine and coast, and land – including natural environments and resource management.
 Our environment strategy will also consider the linkages with other council functions, like the role of transport and urban form.

 The environment strategy for Tauranga will aspire to:

 - ensure a balance between a growing city and a healthy natural environment;

 - define outcomes for our natural environment and put in place targets to achieve the outcomes;